 - Unsafe premises, such as apartment complexes, hotels and parking lots, located in a high-crime area with deficient security (i.e. negligent security)

-As an example, Passen & Powell represented a student nurse anesthetist who was sexually assaulted by her supervising anesthesiologist at a hospital.
-She was able to prevail in a lawsuit against the doctor and hospital for negligent hiring and supervision, as well as for violations of the Illinois Gender Violence Act, resulting in a substantial confidential settlement.
+As an example, Passen & Powell represents a young woman who was sexually assaulted by her treating gynecologist during a routine office visit and represented a student nurse anesthetist who was sexually assaulted by her supervising anesthesiologist at a hospital.
+In both actions, we brought lawsuits against the perpetrator-doctor, as well as the hospital-employer for negligent hiring and supervision, as well as for violations of the Illinois Gender Violence Act.
+The first actionis ongoing, and the second resulted in a substantial confidential settlement.

 We understand how difficult it is for victims of sexual abuse and assault to come forward and let their story be told.
 However, without such courage, sexual abusers and enablers would never be held fully accountable for their actions.
 We draw on the strength of our clients when we walk into boardrooms and courtrooms to ensure they receive full justice under the law.
 Call us at 312-527-4500 for a free and confidential consultation regarding your case.